bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - **Basic Redux: Store, Actions, & Reducers**

-  - :pencil: 1: Create a Redux Store
+  - :blue_book: 1: Create a Redux Store
-  - :pencil: 2: Access state with `getState()`
+  - :blue_book: 2: Get the State of the Redux Store
-  - :pencil: 3: Define an `action`
+  - :blue_book: 3: Define a Redux Action
-  - :pencil: 4: Define an `action creator`
+  - :blue_book: 4: Define an Action Creator
-  - :pencil: 5: Dispatch an action with `store.dispatch(action)`
+  - :blue_book: 5: Dispatch an Action Event
-  - :pencil: 6: Update store in response to dispatched action
+  - :blue_book: 6: Handle an Action in the Store
-  - :pencil: 7: Use a `switch` statement to handle multiple actions
+  - :blue_book: 7: Use a Switch Statement to Handle Multiple Actions
-  - :pencil: 8: Refactor to use `const` for action types
+  - :blue_book: 8: Use Const for Action Types
-  - :pencil: 9: Register a store listener with `store.subscribe(listener)`
+  - :blue_book: 9: Register a Store Listener
-  - :pencil: 10: Combine various reducers with `combineReducer()`
+  - :blue_book: 10: Combine Multiple Reducers
-  - :pencil: 11: Passing action data to the store
+  - :blue_book: 11: Send Action Data to the Store
-  - :pencil: 12: Dispatching async actions in action creators *(Async testing... hacked with regex of course)*
+  - :blue_book: 12: Use Middleware to Handle Asynchronous Actions *(Async testing... hacked with regex of course)*
-  - :pencil: 13: Pulling it all together: write a counter with Redux
+  - :blue_book: 13: Write a Counter with Redux

 - **Enforcing State Immutability**

-  - :pencil: 14: Never mutate state
+  - :blue_book: 14: Never Mutate State
-  - :pencil: 15: Using the spread operator on arrays
+  - :blue_book: 15: Use the Spread Operator on Arrays
-  - :pencil: 16: Remove an object from an array
+  - :blue_book: 16: Remove an Item from an Array
-  - :pencil: 17: Using `Object.assign` for objects
+  - :blue_book: 17: Copy an Object with Object.assign
-  - :pencil: 18: ES6 spread operator for objects
+  - :blue_book: 18: Use the ES6 Spread Operator with Objects

 ---